allemangD/SlicerDependentMarkups/README.md

 ---

-This preliminary is now packaged and maintained in https://github.com/KitwareMedical/SlicerMarkupConstraints; this has more thorough testing and a more complete feature set.
+This preliminary work is now packaged and maintained in https://github.com/KitwareMedical/SlicerMarkupConstraints.